Journal of the Illinois State Historical Society

 Authors should follow The Chicago Manual of Style, 16th ed.
 (University of Chicago Press) or imitate notes in this journal; use endnotes.
-Authors who desire illustrations should provide them.
+Authors who desire illustrations should provide them; authors are solely responsible for obtaining any rights or permissions to reproduce.
 Articles average 12,000 words (including notes) but we have accepted articles from 4,000 to 15,000 words.

 Articles appearing in the Journal of the Illinois State Historical Society are abstracted and indexed in both Historical Abstracts and America: History and Life.
 The Journal is a member of the Conference of Historical Journals.

 Neither the editors nor the Illinois State Historical Society assume any responsibility for statements, whether of fact or opinion, made by contributors.

 The Origins of White Privilege in Modern America

 Erika K. Jackson

 The 1960s Student Protest Movement at the University of Illinois

 Michael V. Metz

 The Life and Legacy of David A. Johnston